mdeevan/mdeevan.github.io/index.md

 1. [Find shortest path (A* Algorithm implementation)  (2024)]()

-    _route planner that plots a path between two points on a map using real map data from the <a href="https://www.openstreetmap.org/">OpenStreeMap project_
+    _route planner that plots a path between two points on a map using real map data from the <a href="https://www.openstreetmap.org/">OpenStreeMap project</a>_